Azure/azure-functions-sql-extension/README.md

 ### Set Up Local .NET Function App ###

-**NOTE: THE MYGET PACKAGE DOES NOT CURRENTLY CONTAIN TRIGGER BINDING FUNCTIONALITY**

-Completing this section will allow you to begin using the input and output bindings.
+Completing this section will allow you to begin using the input, output, and trigger bindings.

 1. Add MyGet package feed.